Triplet Flow vs. Traditional Flow: Which Hits Harder?

 Around the same time in Memphis, Three 6 Mafia and Lord Infamous were building a darker, harder version of the same technique.

-Their staccato triplet delivery over lo-fi 808s built the foundation for the sonic blueprint that Atlanta trap would adopt two decades later.
+Their staccato triplet delivery over lo-fi 808s set the template Atlanta trap would pick up two decades later.

 So when you practice triplet flow, you’re not learning a trend.
 You’re connecting to a 30+ year lineage of Southern and Midwestern rap innovation.